Twigonometry/CTF-Tools/README.md

 7
 ```

 And the password cracker will iterate over each algorithm until it finds a match.
-As seen below, if it finds a match it will stop early
+As seen below, if it finds a match it will stop early:

 ```
 Running brute force attack using MD5